-No. Recommendation - 2012 Response by AECS Assessment of the fulfilment - 2013 96.
-After the recording of injuries, medical report should contain all necessary information.
-(CPT) Procedure of recording of injuries has been adopted in accordance with the CPT recommendations.
-Recommendation partially fulfilled All injuries to persons admitted to AECS are thoroughly described and recorded in the medical records.
+Recommendation - 2012 Response by AECS Assessment of the fulfilment - 2013 injuries, medical report should contain all necessary information.
+(CPT) Recommendation partially fulfilled All injuries to persons admitted to AECS are thoroughly described and recorded in the medical records.
 Prison doctors record in detail objective medical findings in personal health records of given prisoners, including a brief reference to statements of that person, in most cases.
 However, there is no conclusion as to whether the observed injuries are consistent with the allegations of injured person (i.e. whether they have occurred in the way the injured person described).
 See p.
 83 of the Report.
 97. Such report should be submitted to a competent prosecutor systematically. ("Whenever injuries are recorded by a doctor which are consistent with allegations of ill-treatment made by a detained person, the record should be systematically brought to the attention of the relevant prosecutor", CPT, p.
-20).
-If a doctor records injuries in a person deprived of liberty sustained as a result of abuse, he submits the report to Chief of the organizational unit who then takes further appropriate steps, including notifying the Police.
+20) If a doctor records injuries in a person deprived of liberty sustained as a result of abuse, he submits the report to Chief of the organizational unit who then takes further appropriate steps, including notifying the Police.
 Past practice has shown that the most effective way of clarifying all events is timely notification of the Police by AECS on a specific event, which then takes further appropriate steps within its competence and prosecutes criminal charges in cooperation with the competent prosecutor.
 Recommendation not fulfilled It is necessary to stipulate an obligation to report directly to the State Prosecutor, who shall, in accordance with the CPC, receive criminal charges and qualify the facts.
 98. Also, the injured person should be able to seek medical examination from a doctor who has received recognised training in forensic medicine.
-(CPT) This examination is their right and they have been informed about it.
-It is available to all persons deprived of their liberty and carried out at the expense of convicted and detained persons as defined by the House Rules.
-Recommendation fulfilled House Rules stipulate that the prisoner is entitled to examination by a medical specialist of their choice and at their own expence (Art.
+(CPT) • Recommendation fulfilled House Rules stipulate that the prisoner is entitled to examination by a medical specialist of their choice and at their own expence (Art.
 62).
 99. Stimulate health professionals to work in prison conditions by offering them a contract of indefinite duration and other benefits (higher salary coefficient for work in difficult conditions, longer vacations, etc).
 The process of staff recruitment in accordance with job vacancy announcement is in progress.
 Pursuant to Act on internal organization and job systematization, current vacancy announcement is for one doctor and eight nurses.
 Pursuant to Decision on increasing civil employees and servants' remuneration for performing certain tasks, earnings of staff in the Healthcare service increased up to 30% due to difficult working conditions.
 Recommendation partially fulfilled, given that the process of medical staff recruitment is in progress.
-Healthcare professionals are not stimulated.
+Health care professionals are not stimulated.
 A number of medical professionals are still employed under a service contract.
 A number of them are employed for a limited time period.
 Overtime hours are not paid.
-Healthcare service nurses are not able to take annual leaves due to the lack of staff.
+Health-care service nurses are not able to take annual leaves due to the lack of staff.
 Fees of all professional consultants (doctors specialists who come to AECS certain number of times per month) have been reduced by 50% as of 1 March 2013.